alanng10/StandInfoTech/Docue/a.md

 ChromeOS word is mark enough word for the operating system class.

+ChromeOS word is mark enough word for the operating system class in it market pos.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.